Great Dane Trailers

-Great Dane, formerly known as Great Dane Trailers, is a Chicago, Illinois-based manufacturer of dry van, refrigerated van and flatbed semi-trailers, in addition to dry freight and refrigerated truck bodies.
+Great Dane, formerly known as Great Dane Trailers, is a manufacturer of dry van, refrigerated van and flatbed semi-trailers, in addition to dry freight and refrigerated truck bodies.
 Established in 1900 by J.P.
 Wheless and T.H.
-McMillan as the Savannah Blowpipe Company in Savannah, Georgia, it has gone on to become one of the world's largest manufacturers of commercial truck trailers.
+McMillan as the Savannah Blowpipe Company in Savannah, Georgia, the company currently has eleven manufacturing plants strategically located across the U.S., along with corporate offices in Savannah and Chicago and a robust dealer network.
+It is one of the world's largest manufacturers of commercial truck trailers.

 History

 1900s to 1930s

 Great Dane was founded as the Savannah Blow Pipe Co. in Savannah, Georgia, in 1900, fabricating sheet metal systems to move sawdust and woodchips in saw mills and woodwork plants.
 By 1916, Great Dane manufactured diverse steel plate and structural steel products and systems.
 Changing its name to reflect that, it became the Steel Products Co.
 In 1920, the company moved to a 10,000 sq. ft. building on Lathrop Ave.
 It remained here for almost a century where its employees worked alongside a 10-ton traveling crane and power tools for cutting and punching to operate the steelwork and blacksmith facilities.
-During the Great Depression, which started in 1929 and continued into the 1930s, Roosevelt’s New Deal called for highways to be modified and rebuilt, giving jobs to thousands of struggling Americans.
+During the Great Depression, which started in 1929 and continued into the 1930s, Roosevelt's New Deal called for highways to be modified and rebuilt, giving jobs to thousands of struggling Americans.
 This was an opportunity for the Steel Products Co. to grow by designing and manufacturing trailers for over-the-road freight hauling.
 To improve their road trailer, the company hired a team of experienced trailer builders.
 The trailers designed by the team were called Great Danes, after the dogs.
 The first trailers to be created were flatbeds but by 1934, both tank trailers and enclosed vans were added to the roster.
 At this point in history, every state had some form of regulation for the size and weight of trucks traveling on highways.
 Great Dane's solution was to use thin, strong high-tensile steel to make the trailers lighter.